eXist-db/existdb-ansible-role/README.md

 Ports and IP bindings to use for unencrypted and TLS encrypted HTTP.
 The defaults resemble a standard installation.

+For multi-instance installations, each eXist-db instance requires unique HTTP and SSL port numbers.

 By default, eXist-db will bind to the given ports on all interfaces.
 You can restrict the binding to a certain IP and network interface by explicitly setting the `exist_http_host` and `exist_ssl_host` variables.
 A common use case is to bind eXist-db to localhost only (thus not providing service on public IP adresses) and use a frontend proxy such as `nginx` to provide public service.

+To explicitly disable HTTP, you may set `exist_http_port: 0`.
+This has some implications, see below "Restricting HTTP/HTTPS to Ports or IP Adresses" for details.

     exist_mem_init_heap: 2048
     exist_mem_max_heap: 2048